Cipscis/gizmobot/README.md

 ## Configuration

 Most configuration variables are set as environment variables.
-When running the project locally, these are contained in a file called `.env`
+When running the project locally, these are contained in a file called `.env`.
+These variables can be different for each environment, so you can use a different Twitter account for testing when running the bot on your computer.

 Some other, more complex configuration variables are configured in the code.
-These are configured in a file called `.env`
+These are configured in a file called `config.json`.
+These will be the same across each environment.

 The content of the messages that the bot can tweet are configured in a file called `library.json`